Assessment KS1: statutory requirements

-Children not able to access the KS2 tests
+Children not able to access the KS1 tests

-For more information on any of the above, please refer to the KS2 Assessment & Reporting Arrangements:
+For more information on all of the above, please see the KS1 Assessment & Reporting Arrangements:

 Removing children’s results from the school’s data

-In other situations, e.g. where a child has joined the school at a late stage during KS2 but is not eligible for removal from the data, if the school wishes to illustrate its results with the late entrant filtered out, this can be done using the school’s own data system.
+If a child has joined the school at a late stage during KS1, and the school wishes to illustrate its results with the late entrant filtered out, this can be done using the school’s own data system.

-It is also now possible to customise the data in both Analyse School Performance (ASP) and FFT Aspire.
+It is also possible to customise the data in Analyse School Performance and in FFT Aspire.